 - The easiest way to fully incorporate the honey mustard marinade / dressing ingredients is to pour everything in a lidded jar and shake vigorously.
 The oil and vinegar will emulsify without having to spend a lot of effort and time whisking.

-- Grilled Chicken Salad can be prepared in stages ahead of time.
+- This summer salad can be prepared in stages ahead of time.
 The honey mustard marinade / dressing can be made up to a day in advance.
 Also, grill the chicken, corn, peaches, and cook the bacon and eggs earlier in the day.
 When ready to serve, just assemble the salads and pour on the honey mustard dressing.

 - Be sure the grill grate is clean, hot, and oiled before grilling to prevent food from sticking.
 The easiest way to oil a grate is to dip a paper towel in vegetable oil and use long tongs to swipe the towel over grate.